 By Dan Holmes September 6, 2016

 According to his manager, Steve Yeager went down “like he’d been felled by a bullet.”

 Fans near the on-deck circle were stunned and silent.
 Some turned away and a few were brought to tears.

 “It was sickening,” teammate Steve Garvey said.

 Yeager was only 50 feet from home plate when Russell made contact with the pitch, his Louisville Slugger shattering, splintering into several pieces.
-One of those pieces of white ash, a large, jagged spear-like piece, struck Yeager in his neck, puncturing his throat.
+One of those pieces of white ash, a large, jagged spear, struck Yeager in his neck, puncturing his throat.
 Within seconds the front of his uniform was bloodied as Yeager fell to the grass.
 Fortunately, something he didn’t do probably saved his life.

-The man his teammates called “Boomer” didn’t want to sit on the sidelines for long.
-Throughout his 15-year career Yeager was known for his toughness.
-He played 14 of those years for the Dodgers and the highlight of his career came in the 1981 World Series when he hit two home runs off Yankee ace Ron Guidry, one in Game One and the other in Game Six.
+The man his teammates called “Boomer” didn’t let the grizzly injury keep him on the sidelines for long.
+Throughout his 15-year career, Yeager was known for being tough.
+He played 14 years for the Dodgers and the highlight came in the 1981 World Series when he hit two home runs off Yankee ace Ron Guidry.
 Yeager was known more for his defense, grit, and sense of humor than he was for his hitting, but that unlikely show of power on a big stage earned him MVP honors in the Fall Classic, and helped LA win their first championship in 16 years.

 After the injury, Yeager was told by doctors that he could never suffer another blow to his neck.
 As a result, he and Dodger trainer Bill Buhler invented a piece of equipment that protected him.
 The “neck flap” was a piece of reinforced plastic that hung from the catchers’ mask.
 Soon, most big league catchers were using the device.